Mariners vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have been favored on the moneyline 77 total times this season.
-They've finished 42-35 in those games.
+- The Mariners have won 55.1% of the games this season when they were favored on the moneyline (43-35).

-- Seattle has gone 19-18 when it has played as moneyline favorites with odds of -150 or shorter (51.4% winning percentage).
+- Seattle has gone 10-3 when playing as moneyline favorites with odds of -200 or shorter (76.9% winning percentage).

-- Based on this contest's moneyline, the Mariners' implied win probability is 60%.
+- The implied moneyline probablility for this matchup gives the Mariners a 66.7% chance to win.

-- Seattle has had an over/under set by bookmakers 118 times, and have combined with opponents to go over the total in 57 of those games (57-57-4).
+- In the 119 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 58 times (58-57-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!